 So as the tectonic plates of trade shift and global economic power twists and turns.

-Reader in International Politics at Queen Mary University of London, Dr Lee Jones and hedge fund manager and author, Mitch Feierstein, met up with Renegade Inc. to consider what the transition from a unipolar western hegemony to an interconnected multipolar world really look like?
+Reader in International Politics at Queen Mary University of London, Dr. Lee Jones and hedge fund manager and author, Mitch Feierstein, met up with Renegade Inc. to consider what the transition from a unipolar western hegemony to an interconnected multipolar world really looks like.

 As a way of describing current macro trends, Dr. Jones likens the poles in international politics to magnets.
 “A pole in international relations is a country that is both materially powerful but also exercises a force for attraction that draws social forces in other states to it”, says Jones.

 Bi-polarity – characteristic of the division between the United States and the Soviet Union during the Cold War – contrasts with the emergence of the unipolar world following the collapse of the latter.
 “Some people claim that we’re living in a multipolar age.
 But I think that’s an exaggerated claim.
 I don’t think any other state apart from the United States exercises that force of attraction”, says Jones, adding:

 “I certainly think US hegemony is waning and has all kinds of problems with it.
 But people have been saying that since the 1970s and somehow the United States still exercises a very dominant role in world affairs.”